A study on neck generated headaches, snappily called:

 - There was a small number of patients within each subgroup.

 - Multiple headache classifications were present within many patients.

-This study is highly relevant and helpful to clinical practice as it strengthens the use of cervical spine manipulation in the treatment of CGH.
+This study is highly relevant and helpful to clinical practice.
+It strengthens the use of cervical spine manipulation in the treatment of CGH.
 It is also helpful as it demonstrates that patients do not tend to be cured by this intervention alone, indicating that CGH may require a combined intervention approach which includes exercise, soft-tissue therapy, spinal manipulation and education.